flwyd/adventofcode/README.md

 ## Directory Structure

-Each year has one directory for each day’s solution, named `day1` through `day25`.
+Each year’s solutions are in a directory named after the year.
+Within that dir is one directory for each day’s solution, named `day1` through `day25`.
 Each day directory has the solution code in one or more languages, a file named `input.example.txt` with an example taken from the problem description and `input.example.expected` with two lines (prefixed `part1: ` and `part2: `) with the expected output when the solution code is run `input.example.txt`.
-If the problem description has multiple examples, they’ll be in `input.example2.txt` and `input.example2.expected`, etc.  The `input.actual.txt` and `input.actual.expected` files are symlinks into a non-public directory with input specific to my AoC account.
-If you’d like to test my code against your personal input, provide the path to your input as a command line argument:
-`day1/day1.exs -v path/to/my/input.txt`.
+If the problem description has multiple examples, they’ll be in `input.example2.txt` and `input.example2.expected`, etc.

+The `input.actual.txt` and `input.actual.expected` files are symlinks into a non-public directory with input specific to my AoC account.
+If you’d like to test my code against your personal input, provide the path to your input as a command line argument: `day1/day1.exs -v path/to/my/input.txt`.
 If you’d like to run a whole suite of solutions against your input, make sure they’re in a directory with numbered subdirectories, e.g. `1/input.actual.txt` and replace my `input` directory with a symlink to yours, e.g. `rm 2023/input; ln -s path/to/my/2023 2023/input` which will cause `runday` and `testday` scripts to use yours.
 Alternatively, substitute the `input` submodule at the base of the repository, as in the next section.

+There is also a `lang` directory for runner and generator infrastructure for programming languages which aren’t “the main language” for any year, but which I sometimes use for fun or because I got stuck on a problem with the main new language for a year.

 ## Hiding Private Advent of Code Input with Git Submodules